SvOlli/USB2Amiga/README.md

   similar codebase.
 I had to cope with a bad IDE and a bad OS.
 A possbile solution is described [here](https://github.community/t/git-bash-symbolic-links-on-windows/522/4).

+* Why doesn't pressing both mouse buttons bring on the menu on Kickstart 2+? \
+  The microcontroller needs more time to start up and run USB detection than it takes for the Amiga to boot and check for the mouse buttons.
+Doing a keyboard reset (Ctrl-Win/Amiga-Win/Amiga or Ctrl-Alt-Delete) and then pressing both buttons will do the trick.

 ------------------------------------------------------------------------------